palantir/conjure/getting_started.md

 +include 'your-project-api:your-project-api-typescript'
 ```

-_Note, you can omit any of these projects if you don't need the generated code.
-For example, if you only want to generate Java objects, you can just add the `-objects` project._
+_Note, you can omit any of these projects if you don't need the generated code (gradle-conjure just looks at the project name suffix to figure out where to put generated code).
+For example, if you only want to generate Java objects, you can just add the `your-project-api-objects` project and omit the others._

 In your top level `build.gradle` file, add a buildscript dependency on Conjure.